colinmcglynn/tyk-docs/tyk-docs/content/basic-config-and-security/security/key-level-security.md

 Tyk manages timestamps in the Unix timestamp format - this means that when a date is set for expiry it should be converted to a Unix timestamp (usually a large integer) which shows seconds since the epoch (Jan 1 1970).
 This format is used because it allows for faster processing and takes into account timezone differences without needing localisation.

-Key sessions are created and updated using the Tyk REST API, in order to set the expiry date for a key, update the `expires` value with the timestamp of when the key should expire.
+Key sessions are created and updated using the Tyk Gateway API, in order to set the expiry date for a key, update the `expires` value with the timestamp of when the key should expire.

 Leave this field empty for it never to expire.